-As such, it’s crucial that you remember not to pull out the money you’ve invested as a knee-jerk reaction.
+As such, you must remember not to pull out the money you’ve invested as a knee-jerk reaction.
 Remember that the stock market is going to have natural ups and downs, but, on average, it always goes up in average over time.

-This statement has been true over the course of multiple wars, different presidencies, market crashes, and even disease.
-In fact, even across a total of 26 market corrections, the overall trajectory of the market is an upward slope, with the average stock market return over the past 10 years being more than 9%.
+This statement has been true throughout multiple wars, different presidencies, market crashes, and even disease.
+Even across a total of 26 market corrections, the overall trajectory of the market is an upward slope, with the average stock market return over the past 10 years being more than 9%.
 As such, it’s important to ride out dips and continue to steadily invest with your ultimate goal in sight years into the future.

 How to get started investing

 It’s only logical for new investors to feel a little apprehensive about selecting their first stock or investment.
 That being said, it’s important to not let this trepidation get to you.
-In fact, since compound interest is an important component of why your returns in the market will grow over time, the sooner you can get into the market, the better.
+Since compound interest is an important component of why your returns in the market will grow over time, the sooner you can get into the market, the better.

 There are a few different approaches you may want to take when it comes to investing.
 Some of these paths to investing require certain contribution levels, while others are better suited for new investors or those with a lot of money.

 To get started buying and selling stock, you’ll want to set up a brokerage account with a brokerage firm.
 Brokerages act as intermediaries to help facilitate the buying and selling of stocks.
 You can deposit money to a brokerage firm and then use it to buy different assets and securities.